 In this activity, students observe and discuss various puddles.
 These observations alone do not provide sufficient evidence for answering Science Question 1.
 However, the observations and accompanying discussion help students build background knowledge about puddles on different surfaces, which helps prepare them for the other activities in this Exploration as well as later Explorations.
 Providing students with these opportunities to observe puddles can be especially important if it has not rained in your area for quite awhile.
 To provide further experience with puddles, you can show your students additional pictures or videos of puddles.
 You may find a variety of pictures and videos on the Internet by using the following suggested search terms: "playground with puddles after rain," "puddles on the sidewalk," "road with puddles," "rain puddles."
-Look for pictures of places in which some areas have puddles, and other areas do not.
-Look for videos that show rain falling and collecting into puddles.
+Look for pictures of places in which some areas have puddles.